thofma/Hecke.jl/docs/src/orders/elements.md

 ## Creation

 Elements are constructed either as linear combinations of basis elements or via explicit coercion.
-Elements will be of type `NfAbsOrdElem`, the type if actually parametrized by the type of the surrounding field and the type of the field elements.
-E.g. the type of any element in any order of an absolute simple field will be `NfAbsOrdElem{AbsSimpleNumField,AbsSimpleNumFieldElem}`
+Elements will be of type `AbsNumFieldOrderElem`, the type if actually parametrized by the type of the surrounding field and the type of the field elements.
+E.g. the type of any element in any order of an absolute simple field will be `AbsNumFieldOrderElem{AbsSimpleNumField,AbsSimpleNumFieldElem}`

 ```@docs
-NfAbsOrd
+AbsNumFieldOrder
 ```

 ## Basic properties